ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

   that a target application needs to notify Stripe when a new customer signs up.

 The list above is purposely kept short.
-There are very many things to consider when building Ory Kratos in concert with the other products Ory Keto, Ory Hydra, and Ory Oathkeeper.
+There are very many things to consider when building ORY Kratos in concert with the other products ORY Keto, ORY Hydra, and ORY Oathkeeper.
 The list is really, really long.

 ## ORY Kratos

 Considering all of the information above, there would be enough context to understand why and how ORY Kratos started, and why it's different from other more conventional approaches.
-Ory Kratos uses a new stack, is open source, and peer reviewed and developed in a broad community of experts.
+ORY Kratos uses a new stack, is open source, and peer reviewed and developed in a broad community of experts.

 ### Solving a specific problem domain